La Dolce Vita: Portugal Exploration

-At the end of the day, we drive to our hotel, Arribas in Colares – right on the sea at Praia Grande.
+At the end of the day, drive to your hotel, Arribas in Colares – right on the sea at Praia Grande.
 Every single room at the Arribas has a spectacular ocean view.
-We’ll meet for dinner overlooking the ocean.
+Have dinner overlooking the ocean.

 You can watch the sunset from your balcony…

-We continue on our way to the Algarve – the ever-popular summer destination for Portuguese and foreigners alike.
+continue on your way to the Algarve – the ever-popular summer destination for Portuguese and foreigners alike.
 It is also home to increasing numbers of non-Portuguese residents; many from the U.K., countries in Europe, and the U.S. Soon you will see what they love so much about it.

 First is Faro, on the Southern Coast, the regional capital of the Algarve.
 Faro has an international airport which makes it convenient if this becomes home.